 Extended Uncertainty

-The deal stays conditional until the buyer's home sells.
-Timelines can be unpredictable.
+The deal remains conditional until the buyer's home sells — timelines can be unpredictable.

 Reduced Market Exposure